IgnacioNMiranda/outlays-notion-sync-mobile/DOCS.md

 6. `<View>` does not support scrollling natively.
 Some components that allow this are `<FlatList>`,`<ScrollView>`.

 7. Styling properties that use units (fonts, margins, paddings) use the device native pixels.

+## Building Android App

+After running `yarn deploy:local:android`, we have to check the build details in the Expo Dev Site.
+Then when it finishes, we download the APK and install it in our phone.